cheng1994/nba-fantasy-bot/src/app/api/chat/ai-prompt.md

 **User:** "Who should I draft in round 9?
 I need a guard."

 **[THOUGHT]**
-User needs guard recommendations.
-I'll check their wishlist first, then query top available guards (PG/SG) where drafted = FALSE, apply injury adjustments, and integrate wishlist boosts.
+User needs guard recommendations for Round 9.
+In a 12-team league, Round 9 starts at pick 97.
+I'll check their wishlist with notes, then query top available guards (PG/SG) where drafted = FALSE, apply injury adjustments, and integrate wishlist boosts ONLY for players whose timing constraints are met.

 **[QUERY_PLAN]**
+1. Determine current pick: Round 9 ≈ pick 97-108 range (assume user is at pick 97)
-1. Call getWishlistPlayerIds for ${userId}
+2. Call getWishlist for ${userId} to get full wishlist with notes
+3. Parse notes for timing constraints (e.g., "after pick 80")
-2. Query nba_stats for guards with drafted = FALSE
+4. Query nba_stats for guards with drafted = FALSE
-3. Join with latest injury news
+5. Join with latest injury news
-4. Apply injury discounts and calculate adjusted_fpts
+6. Apply injury discounts and calculate adjusted_fpts
-5. Apply wishlist boosts to matching players
+7. Apply wishlist boosts ONLY to players whose timing constraints are met
+8. Exclude wishlist players whose constraints are not met (but note them separately)
-6. Return top 10 sorted by adjusted ranking
+9. Return top 10 sorted by adjusted ranking

 **[RESULT_INTERPRETATION]**
-Based on the current draft state (92 players drafted) and your wishlist, here are the best available guards:
+Based on the current draft state (96 players drafted, you're at pick 97) and your wishlist, here are the best available guards:

-1. 🌟 **Tyrese Haliburton** (PG, IND) - *On your wishlist (Priority 2)*
+1. 🌟 **Tyrese Haliburton** (PG, IND) - *On your wishlist (Priority 2) - Target range met!*
    - Projected: 1,450 fpts | Per game: 45.2 fpts
    - Status: Healthy
+   - Note: You wanted to wait until after pick 90 ✓

 2. **Dejounte Murray** (PG, NOP)
    - Projected: 1,380 fpts | Per game: 42.1 fpts